 Drink lots of water – before chemo, during chemo and after.
 It helps flush the chemo through your body.
 I found the more water I drank, the less side effects I felt from chemo.

 Touch your hair as little as possible.
-For someone who LOVES her hair played with and considers scalp massages simple pleasures, this has been difficult for me!
-But my hair sheds less when it’s touched.
+For someone who LOVES her hair played with and considers scalp massages, a simple pleasure, this has been difficult for me.
+But my hair sheds less when it’s touched less.
 One challenge is that the new ‘chemo curls’ tend to tangle a bit more, so I have to gently finger comb after a walk, exercise or windy day.

 Tracking your shed amounts may help determine when you’ll experience a ‘heavy’ shed and help determine a slowing post-chemo.
 It seems weird to keep your hair (I labelled each week in a sandwich bag) but it helped me learn that my worst shed was every third week of my treatment protocol (coinciding with chemo treatment) and now I can tell that my shed is (FINALLY) slowing down.